jmagallones/Final-RGDY-Project/content/publication/brain-abnormalities/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: In *Health Imaging: Insights in Imaging & Informatics*
+publication: In *Health Imaging - Insights in Imaging & Informatics*
 publication_short: In *Health Imaging*

 abstract: There is growing evidence that, in addition to attacking patients’ lungs, the coronavirus also targets the central nervous system, causing adverse neurological symptoms.